Fylipp/easy-http-console/README.md

 **easy-http-console** is a simple library for easily adding console interfaces that can be accessed via the web to applications.
-The user interface is served via HTTP and the commands and responses are sent other websockets.
+The user interface is served via HTTP and the commands and responses are sent over websockets.

 ## How do I use it?
 This is a simple code snippet to get you started: